This post may contain affiliate links. Please read our disclosure policy.

 a red square baking dish filled with dressing with sausage and pine nuts.

-Looking for more Thanksgiving recipes for a fabulous Thanksgiving for one or two?
-Check out our Corn Casserole, Creamed Spinach, and Cranberry Sauce recipes.
-If you’re a fan of cornbread, you’ll love our small batch Cornbread Dressing recipe!
+Looking for more Thanksgiving recipes perfect for one or two?
+Try our Corn Casserole, Creamed Spinach, and Cranberry Sauce recipes.
+And if you love cornbread, don’t miss our small batch Cornbread Dressing—it’s a must-try!

 Why You’ll Love This Recipe

-• Quick and Easy: Bakes in just 30 minutes, this is your go-to for last-minute meals.
+• Quick and Easy: Cooks in just 30 minutes, this small batch stuffing recipe is perfect for a last-minute side dish or main.

 a plate filled with sage leaves, carrots, celery, and chopped onions.